 The tenant did not clean up the property and another fine was issued in the month of August 2024 which has not been paid.
 Upon follow-up the money that tenant said he will pay never arrived.

-“Who can make the city understand that a Landlord is not Tenant’s parents and cannot change their behavior and should not be responsible for that.”
+“Who can make the city understand that a Landlord is not the tenant’s parents and cannot change their behavior and should not be responsible for that.”

-This is an appeal to Councillor Graham Speck, Councillor Claudette Richard, Bylaw clerk Susan Bryan and Finance Services staff Lucy Medeiros.
+This is an appeal to Councillor Graham Speck, Councillor Claudette Richard, by-law clerk Susan Bryan and Finance Services staff Lucy Medeiros.
 There must be something the City can do to alleviate these costs on behalf of the homeowner.
-Should an appeal be made to the Director responsible for Bylaw?
+Should an appeal be made to the Director responsible for by-laws?

 Some of the lessons learned: